 Earlier we posted questions to ask agents during The Call.
-And this week it’s time for questions to ask client referrals.
+And today it’s time for questions to ask client referrals.
 Whenever you talk to an agent who wants to offer representation, you should get a list of their clients you can contact.
 Preferably two (one who’s sold and one who hasn’t).

 You can either talk to the other clients on the phone or email.
 In my experience, email is easiest as talking to potential new clients for their agent is a favor they’re doing.